Weave Code

 Product Decisions This Supports

-• Database Abstraction Strategy: Enables a unified API for multi-database support (MySQL, PostgreSQL, SQL Server, etc.), reducing vendor lock-in and simplifying migrations.
+• Database Abstraction Strategy: Justify adopting a vendor-agnostic database layer to decouple application logic from specific SQL dialects (MySQL, PostgreSQL, SQL Server, etc.), reducing vendor lock-in and simplifying migrations.

-• Future-Proofing Legacy Systems: Ideal for modernizing older PHP applications by introducing structured query-building patterns without rewriting core logic.
+• Legacy System Modernization: Enable gradual modernization of older PHP/Laravel monoliths by introducing structured query-building patterns (e.g., TableDataGateway, RowDataGateway) without rewriting core business logic.

 When to Consider This Package